top of page

 Hi, I’m Paul the Chairperson for the club.
 I'm the one who stands in front of you most club runs and offers you an update on what's happening.

-I'm a Business Change Manager for Direct Line Group.
-I'm married to Jane, we live in Morley with our son Edward & dog Freddie.
+I'm a Business Change Manager for Aviva.
+I'm married to Jane, we live in Morley with our son Edward.

 I first started running with the club back in Summer 2018.
 I've always had a passion for running & ran for Leeds City as a teenager.
 Following that I was a Physical Training Instructor in the Army Reserves for 20 years.
 I've met so many great people with the club over the years.